 Oct 2022 update

 For the entire month of Aug and half of Sep I got stuck on implementing a working sparse coding algo for a low-dimensional toy example.
 Nothing was working for a long while, although I managed to get the expected result (see tweets below).
-Then, I spent a couple of weeks on the new semester’s lectures, creating new content (slides below, video available soon) on back-propagation, which I’ve never taught at NYU, topic that will make it to the book.
+Then, I spent a couple of weeks on the new semester’s lectures, creating new content (slides below, video available soon) on back-propagation, which I’ve never taught at NYU, a topic that will make it to the book.
 Anyhow, now I’m back to writing! 🤓

 Load tweets (may take a few seconds)